 While this breed looks a lot like a wild lynx, they are actually a domestic breed that has only been bred to look like their wild cousin.
 As an experimental breed, this feline is extremely rare and hard to come by.
 Most are only available to breeders.

 They look similar to a bobcat, though it is easy to tell the difference.
-They are not currently recognized by any big-name cat organization, though they are by the Rare and Exotic Feline Registry.
+They are not currently recognized by any big-name cat organization, though they are recognized by the Rare and Exotic Feline Registry.

 8. Kurilian Bobtail